Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 This will generate:

-1. Module.php, required for every module.
+1. ``Module.php``, required for every module.
 Contains Author info and controls the installation.
-2. views/extjs3, The webclient code.
+2. ``views/extjs3``, The webclient code.
 We'll get to that later.
-3. language/en.php, translation file.
+3. ``language/en.php``, translation file.
-4. install/install.sql, uninstall.sql and updates.php, these files handle installation and upgrading.
+4. ``install/install.sql``, uninstall.sql and updates.php, these files handle installation and upgrading.
-5. model, this folder contains all models.
+5. ``model``, this folder contains all models.

 .. note:: Docker runs as root and will write these files as root.